-How much will you need to go on a working holiday in Australia?
+How much money will you need to go on a working holiday in Australia?
 What will be your main expenses?

 This article offers answers and advice on how to financially prepare for your trip Down Under.
 That said, remember that every budget is different—don’t rely on other working holiday makers’ budgets because each adventure is unique.
 Instead, learn how to plan based on your needs and expectations using our guide below.